Frequently Asked Questions

 The reason is that the calculations are made on the basis of real costs (excluding tax or subsidy).

 The effect of the EU ETS system is that it is likely that a high Carbon Permit price will stimulate the industry to take prevention measures (that are cheaper than the permits).
 This lowers the total CO2 emissions, but not the eco-costs of CO2.
 The reason is that eco-costs of CO2 are marginal prevention costs .
 These marginal prevention costs are stable in time during the transition towards a sustainable society.
-This is depicted in Fig. A.2.3 of Annex 2c (“Why marginal prevention costs instead of total prevention costs”) of the Thesis.
-So the marginal prevention costs (Euro/kg), being the slope of line b at the “norm for sustainability”, will remain constant throughout the total transition process.
+See the Figure below: Fig. A.2.3 of Annex 2c (“Why marginal prevention costs instead of total prevention costs”) of the Thesis (for a detailed explanation, see this Annex).

 Another issue is that of “revealed preferences”.